nkhandhar/ng-todo/README.md

 (Note: if you are seting up project in linux based os / mac os, you may face some permission issue.
 In such case just add 'sudo' as prefix to npm install.

 1. Clone the repo and go inside the root directory
-2. Install bower and npm dependencies by running below commands
+2. Install npm dependencies by running below command

 npm install

+Once it's done, install bower dependencies

 bower install

 3. Install gulp globally